ashtothesheep/T1A2-Portfolio/README.md

-#CoderAcademy Assignment T1A2 - Aisyah Sheppard
+# CoderAcademy Assignment T1A2 - Aisyah Sheppard
 ---
-##Description
+## Description

 First website build that incorporates everything I've learned during my first 3 weeks with CoderAcademy.
 I have opted to just include a lot more hobby related stuff instead of using it like a proper Portfolio because it's my first time in this space.

 It contains:
--An about me section
+- An about me section
--Portfolio page with various projects
+- Portfolio page with various projects
--Blog page with blog posts
+- Blog page with blog posts
--Link to my resume
+- Link to my resume
--A contact me page, that's kinda functional, well the buttons work.
+- A contact me page, that's kinda functional, well the buttons work.

 ---
-##Target audience

-CoderAcademy people, for assignment purposes
----
-##Resources used
+## Resources used

 Multiple resources were used for this project.
 I will list all of the resources used during this project below, with explanations.